[View Printable Version]

 Ability to use surveying instruments.

 Ability to understand and follow oral and written instructions.

 Ability to read and interpret specifications, maps, and technical drawings.

 Ability to make less complicated engineering computations quickly and accurately.

 Ability to prepare and trace drawings of a simple engineering nature with neatness and accuracy.

 Willingness to work outdoors for long hours, occasionally under adverse weather conditions.

-A. Successful completion of thirty (30) semester credit hours from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees in a Civil Engineering curriculum or graduation with a certificate in Surveying Technology; or,
+A. Successful completion of thirty (30) semester credit hours from a regionally accredited college or university or one accredited by the New York State Board of Regents to grant degrees in a Civil Engineering or Mechanical Engineering Technology curriculum, or graduation with a certificate in Surveying Technology; or,

 C. An equivalent combination of training and experience as defined by the limits of (A) and (B).